fabiogaldinho/House-Prices-Advanced-Regression-Techniques/README.md

 # 🏠 **HOUSE PRICES - ADVANCED REGRESSION TECHNIQUES**

-This project was developed as part of the Kaggle competition "[House Prices - Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques)".
+This project was developed as part of the Kaggle competition [House Prices - Advanced Regression Techniques](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques).
 The goal was to predict house sale prices using a dataset with 79 explanatory variables describing nearly every aspect of residential homes in Ames, Iowa.
 <br>
 <br>